The trouble with being dead, Bruce thought, was that is was really bloody boring.

 "Eat well," Bruce said.
 "Be good to your parents.
 Oh, and don't smoke.
 Even if it doesn't kill you, it'll slow you down and make you easier to murder.
 Take it from me.
 Personal experience."

 Carol shook her head.
 "Is that why you're still here, tied to the material world?
 Because you were murdered?"

 "Could be," Bruce said.
 "I don't know.
 They don't tell me anything they don't tell you."

 "They?"
 Carol said, sitting up straight.
 "Who are they?"

 "Buggered if I know," he said.
 "They, he, she, I don't know.
 Used to be an Anglican, you know?
 Got to say, not a very good Anglican, but an Anglican.
-Thought once I'd died I'd get a chat with God, you know?
+Thought once I'd died I'd get a chat with God, and what have you?
 'Hey, Big Fella, thanks for the daffodils et cetera, sorry about that whole adultery thing, and thanks for being understanding about it.'
 That's what I thought.
-Haven't seen him yet."
+Haven't seen Him yet."

 Carol shook her head.
 "I'm sorry," she said.
 "I just… You're a being of pure spirit.
 Maybe you have more wisdom than you think?"